Mindera/http-record/README.md

 http-record is a high level module that works as a bridge over the [node-thin](https://github.com/runk/node-thin) module to capture http records for future usage.

-> Note: this is a very raw hacky module that might and will probably break a lot.
+> Note: this module is very raw - please open any issues.

 ## Install